 Please submit all documentation together in an email to InternationalEng@tcd.ie.
-Deadline: 10am, Wednesday 1st February 2017Handwritten, incomplete or late applications will not be accepted.
+Deadline: 10am, 1st February 2019Handwritten, incomplete or late applications will not be accepted.
 The Engineering School International Committee will review applications and alert successful nominees within 2 weeks.

 The purpose of this application is to secure a nomination for an exchange place.
 (Students who are successful in being nominated will then have to formally submit an application to the Erasmus office in Trinity (Step 3) and subsequently will be required to make a separate application to the host university.(Step 4))

-If you are successful in securing a nomination, you will then apply for Erasmus funding step via the Erasmus office application link.
-(Deadlines: For online application Monday 15th February 2017 and for paper application 20th February 2017).
+If you are successful in securing a nomination, you will then be contacted by the Academic Registry to apply for Erasmus funding step via the Erasmus office.

 Step 4: If nominated: Apply to Host University for an Exchange Place